larabatman/annotation_of_eukaryotic_genome/README.md

 - UniProt (Viridiplantae, reviewed): contains high-quality, manually curated proteins with names, functions and GO terms.
 - TAIR10 representative models: gold-standard gene set, great for closest Arabidopsis othologs

-First, we are using BLASTP to compare our protein sequences against an UniProt curated database.
+First, we are using BLASTP (version 2.15.0) to compare our protein sequences against an UniProt curated database.
 BLASTP will find sequence similarity: hits with strong scores (which have low E-value and high bitscore) indicate homology to known proteins.
 If they are similar, we can transfer putative function to our model.
 This only tells us about the likely function of an anonymous ORF.

 Run 07a_uniprot_annotation.sh